wikimedia/operations-software-conftool/conftool/extensions/reqconfig/README.md

 * `action` objects describe an action to be performed on a request matching specific combinations of patterns and ipblocks.

+There is an additional derived data type, called `vcl`, which is generated automatically when the `requestctl commit` command is issued.
+This is what gets then injected into varnish.

 `requestctl` allows you to edit the data you want to store in etcd in a directory tree, and to `sync` such data to the datastore, and to also `dump` the directory tree corresponding to the current state of the datastore.